 Designers are clever people - they already reuse existing designs all the time.
 It might be a proven circuit that they re-capture, or perhaps they copy and paste from an existing design, or they link an existing schematic sheet into a new design.

 Device Sheets simplify the design process by providing modularized and consistent building blocks that can be reused between projects.
 Device Sheet Symbols are placed and referenced similarly to components.
-They are connected to and function in the same way as a sheet symbol that references a standard schematic document but are not explicitly added to a project.
+They are connected to and function in the same way as a sheet symbol that is referencing a standard schematic document, but are not explicitly added to a project.

 Device Sheets are building blocks developed with the intent of being reused in different designs.
 They usually contain predefined circuits that are useful in multiple projects, for example, a power supply.